ankur-gupta/flicker/README.md

 This python package provides a `FlickerDataFrame` object. `FlickerDataFrame` is a thin wrapper over `pyspark.sql.DataFrame`.
 The aim of `FlickerDataFrame` is to provide a more Pandas-like dataframe API.
 Flicker is like [Koalas](https://github.com/databricks/koalas) in that Flicker attempts to provide a pandas-like API.
 But there are strong differences in design.
+We will release a Design Principles guide for `flicker` soon.

+One way to understand `flicker`'s position is via the following analogy:

+> _`keras` is to `CNTK` as `flicker` is to `pyspark`_

+`flicker` aims to provides a more intuitive, pythonic API over a `pyspark` backend. `flicker` relies completely on `pyspark` for all distributed computing work.

 # Getting Started
 ## Install